pkholland/anon/README.md

 arbitrarily large.
 The root cause of many Critical Service Outages, particularly when they occur due to excessive server load, can be traced to a basic problem where a consumer of queued requests falls behind the producer of them.
-When that starts to happen the percentage of the total Service's compute and resource capacity that is dedicated to maintaining the queue itself grows, further slowing down `process_one_connection`, which then componds the problem.
+When that starts to happen the percentage of the Service's total compute and resource capacity that is dedicated to maintaining the queue itself grows.
+This further slows down `process_one_connection`, which then componds the original problem.

 Linux has an errno code named EAGAIN which it uses when certain operations that are requested to be non-blocking and are not currently possible for one reason